How to Submit Your Creative Writing to Literary Magazines

 Your best resource – and most overwhelming one – for finding literary magazines is the internet.
 Google literary journals and you’ll get more results than you know what to do with.
 To give yourself the best chance at getting published, get specific.
 Look for magazines that publish your genre, style, or tone.
 Two free websites I recommend starting with are Poets and Writers and Freedom with Writing because they allow you to search by category and show when the journals are accepting submissions.

 Another great resource is the current Writer’s Market book for short stories.
-This is a giant encyclopedia-style book of all the literary magazines the website editors know of.
+This is a giant encyclopedia-style book of all the literary magazines the authors know of.
 It includes the type of stories the journals are looking for, their guidelines, and a bit about the editors.
 I don’t necessarily recommend buying this book.
 It’s not cheap and will be outdated in a year.
 Use your local library’s copy instead.
 Also, double check the information with the magazine’s website.
 Sometimes submission dates and other guidelines change after publication.

 Other places you can look are writing organizations and colleges with writing programs.
 Often these places have their own publications and lists of other literary journals.
 You can always put together and publish your own collection or anthology as well.
 My critique group published a collection of short stories based on the theme proof and are working on getting another anthology put together centered around flight.
 Sometimes if you can’t find what you’re looking for, you have to create it.